 Bonus Savings is not what Woolworths offers on promotion!
 Bonus Savings help us achieve our required deposit faster than originally planned.
 So, what do we consider Bonus Savings?
 Often, we don’t realise events in our lives where we come across extra money that could be considered unplanned.
 In essence, any form of additional money that you receive which was not included in your original savings calculations can be considered abnormal and therefore potential for Bonus Savings.
-Don’t be surprised to consider that during a period of 2 to 5 years associated with saving for a deposit, we inadvertently come across money which is either unplanned or unforeseen.
+Don’t be surprised to consider that during a period of 2 to 5 years associated with saving for a deposit, we inadvertently come across money that is either unplanned or unforeseen.

 Bonus Savings can look different to every individual depending on their job, salary structure, overtime, family arrangements etc. For example, a bonus received has the potential to be Bonus Savings if it has not already been included in your saving calculation.
 Below are some opportunities that you may encounter that fall under the label of Bonus Savings.